Loïc BERTRAND

 loic.bertrand@universite-paris-saclay.fr

-I am a senior researcher in the chemistry department of the École normale supérieure Paris-Saclay, which is part of the Université Paris-Saclay since 2022.
-I head the research theme on ancient and palaeo-inspired materials and teach.
+I am a senior researcher at the École normale supérieure Paris-Saclay, which is part of the Université Paris-Saclay.
+I head the research theme on ancient and palaeo-inspired materials and teach in the chemistry department.
 I am the coordinator of the Key Research and Innovation Sector on Tangible Heritage of the Île-de-France region with L. Romary, I. Rouget and A. Thomas and L. de Viguerie which includes 135 laboratories and institutions.
 I coordinate the Atoms for Heritage collaborating center of the International Atomic Energy Agency since 2021 with S. Nomade and S. David.

-My group's research focuses on the study of the properties of ancient materials using full-field and scanning micro-imaging.
+My group's research focuses on the study of the multiscale physico-chemical properties of ancient materials, using innovative full-field and scanning micro-imaging methods that we develop.
 I study long-term ageing processes and the exceptional preservation of biological remains and archaeological materials, manufacturing techniques used in the past, and the origin of materials used to produce archaeological objects.
-I develop multi-scale photonic methodological approaches, notably using synchrotron methods, in collaboration with instrumentalists and data science specialists.
-My projects have been mainly supported by CPER funds, ANR / LabEx and EquipEx funds, regional funds, the European Commission, the American NSF and the Dutch research funding agency NWO.
+I develop multiscale photonic methodological approaches, notably using synchrotron methods, in collaboration with instrumentalists and data scientists.
+My research has been mainly supported by the European Commission, CPER funds, ANR / LabEx and EquipEx funds, regional funds, the American NSF and the Dutch research funding agency NWO.

 As a physico-chemist, I have studied materials from archaeology, cultural heritage, paleoenvironment and palaeontology at the C2RMF (Paris, 1999-2002), the University of Cambridge (UK, 2002-2003), the Laboratoire de Physique des solides (Orsay, 2004-2005), the SOLEIL synchrotron (2005-2020), IPANEMA (2007-2020) and PPSM (since 2022).
 I initiated and built the European laboratory for research on ancient materials IPANEMA and have been its director from 2010 to 2019.
 I have coordinated the participation of France in the European Research Infrastructure for Heritage Science (E-RIHS) from 2015 to 2022, and have been the scientific director of E-RIHS during its preparatory phase.